• Skip to primary navigation

 Salted caramel chocolate chip cookies stacked on top of each other

-I use my homemade caramel sauce recipe, but you can for sure use store bought if you don’t feel like making your own.
+For these though, I add my homemade caramel sauce straight in the cookie batter.
+You can for sure use store bought if you don’t feel like making your own.
 I know caramel can be annoying to make, and honestly when I was in pastry school I was not down to make it, but its not as scary as it looks!

 Why you’ll love these cookies